 The Council’s Overall Borrowing Need

 The Council’s underlying need to borrow for capital expenditure is termed the Capital Financing Requirement (CFR).
 This figure is a gauge of the Council’s indebtedness.
 The CFR results from the capital activity of the Council and resources used to pay for the capital spend.
 It represents the unfinanced capital expenditure in 2022/23, plus the unfinanced capital expenditure from prior years which has not yet been paid for by revenue or other resources.
 The CFR includes any Other Long Term Liabilities, and in particular finance leases.
-Such leases increase the CFR, but incorporate a borrowing facility, provided by the lessor, so the Council is not required to borrow separately for these schemes
+Such leases increase the CFR, but incorporate a borrowing facility, provided by the lessor, so the Council is not required to borrow separately for these schemes.

 Part of the Council’s treasury activity is to address the funding requirement for this borrowing need.
 Depending on the capital expenditure programme, the Council’s cash position is organised to ensure that sufficient cash is available to meet the capital plans and cash flow requirements.
 This may be sourced through borrowing from external bodies (such as the Government, through the Public Works Loan Board (PWLB), or the money markets), or utilising temporary cash resources within the Council.
 In 2022/23 it did not prove necessary to borrow.